kvrsh/blog/index.md

-Yes.
-This is dog.
 This blog explores the absurd, maths, machines, politics, and whatever nonsense that's on top of my mind.